DollaR84/radioCenter/radioCenter/doc/en/readme.md

 * manually;

 ## List of changes:
+### Version 1.5.0
+* added a link functionality check before adding a new radio station;
+* fixed a number of minor errors in operation;

 ### Version 1.4.2
 * added manual sorting of stations;
 * added a key combination for mute mode;